 There are a variety of funding opportunities available for students to help support them in delivering a local community project.

-Brookes students have the opportunity to apply for a grant to fund an extra-curricular community project.
-Grants are fully funded through the generosity of Brookes Alumni.
+Oxford Brookes students have the opportunity to apply for a grant to fund an extra-curricular community project.
+Grants are fully funded through the generosity of Oxford Brookes Alumni.
 Examples of previous projects can be found on the Student Impact Fund website.

 James Burley-Jukes was awarded funding to build a sensory garden space at Harcourt Hill.
 Liaising with the Grounds Team and volunteer students and staff, James’ Sensory Garden project is becoming more of a reality.